mmeka/Linux/README.md

 sudo vs su?
 how to merge two directories?
-how to move just the contents of one directory to another without transferring the directory itself?
+how to move just the contents of one directory to another without transferring the directory itself? sudo - how to increase the session time before re-authentication? ssh remote??